aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 `None` (in case the body had no `return` of its own); then we assemble it all into a code object.

+### Code for classes

-On to class definitions.
-Like functions, they sprout a new `CodeGen` to compile down to a code object; but the assembly that will build the class object is a little fancier.
+Like functions, class definitions sprout a new `CodeGen` to compile down to a code object; but the assembly that will build the class object is a little fancier.

         def visit_ClassDef(self, t):
             code = self.sprout(t).compile_class(t)